Norfolk and Norwich University Hospital: Controversy

 In 2006, the Public Accounts Committee released report into the PFI refinancing conducted by the private Octagon Healthcare consortium, of which Innisfree Ltd owns a quarter, involved in building the Norfolk and Norwich University Hospital of "lining investors' pockets" and putting the trust at increased financial risk.
-The report noted that the consortium was receiving an over £80 million pound windfall from the deal, and the National Audit Office said that the windfall was the third it had uncovered after complaints from MPs and the public.
+The report noted that the consortium was receiving an over £80 million windfall from the deal, and the National Audit Office said that the windfall was the third it had uncovered after complaints from MPs and the public.
 The Consortium lengthened the NHS's repayment term from 34 to 39 years, but raising their own rate of return from 16 to 60 per cent.

 Healthcare associated infections and black alerts

 Between 2002 and 2006 the hospital saw 65 patients die from Methicillin-resistant Staphylococcus aureus (MRSA), making it one of the ten worst hospitals in the United Kingdom in terms of deaths from the superbug.
 In 2006 an outbreak of a community-acquired infection Methicillin-resistant Staphylococcus Aureus on the neonatal intensive care unit at the hospital, resulted in five babies carrying the organism and possibly contributing to the death of one baby.

 The hospital was placed on black alert in November 2007 when it ran out of beds for a time.
 Ambulances were forced to queue outside the building while non-urgent patients were discharged to free up beds and a major incident emergency plan implemented.
 In March 2011 several wards in the hospital were closed as a result of an outbreak of the community infection Norovirus.

 In 2011, a Care Quality Commission inspection found that the hospital was in the moderate concern category with regards to nutritional screening.
 The inspection report stated "People who use the service can be assured that they will be provided with respect, dignity and privacy by the staff during their stay in hospital.
 However, we observed that some improvements were needed".
 In March 2014 the N&N, Norfolk's biggest hospital, marked two years of being MRSA free.